Which punctuation marks are colons/semicolons?

 How are semicolons useful to academics?

-As will be explained and explored in more detail in Lesson 3, semicolons have five functions that may be useful when writing academically:
+As will be explained and explored in more detail in Chapter 3, semicolons have five functions that may be useful when writing academically:

 Much like colons, semicolons also have a number of rules for how they should be grammatically used.
 For more information about colons and semicolons, continue reading on to Chapters 2 and 3 respectively.